 YOUR CIRCADIAN RHYTHM

 Every person is born with his particular circadian rhythm.
 You will notice there are some people who wake up early and sleep early while some are just nocturnal beings.
 There are also some people who have a strong urge to take an afternoon siesta post lunch.
-These individual variations are part of your circadian rhythm.
+These individual variations in sleep patterns are part of your circadian rhythm.

 The uniformity in circadian rhythm remains the same, meaning all humans are biologically inclined to wake up during the day and sleep at night but timings of our waking and sleeping hours may differ from person to person.